nhamhung/youtube-scripts/vid8/leetcode.md

 ### 💡 **Key Points**

+- The main idea is we may have multiple candidates.
+For each of them, we want to try it by updating the current state and then recursively computes the solution.
+Afterwards, we restore to original state to start fresh with other candidates
 - Know how to use mutable data structures such as Set or List to try a candidate then backtrack
 - Know how to keep track of current state and terminating condition to stop recursion
 - Know how to determine valid candidates to try and backtrack on